 Home education is a key aspect of parental choice, and is an equally valid choice alongside the option to send a child to school.
-However, it is a choise which only a minority of parents make.
 Each individual enquiry about home education, request to withdraw a child from school, or contact between a local authority and a home educating family should be dealt with as fairly, consistently, timeously and accurately as possible.

 The attached guidance is issued under Section 14 of the Standards in Scotland's Schools etc. Act 2000 and must be read in conjunction with that Act and the Education (Scotland) Act 1980.